sneakers-the-rat/lab-programming-workshop/_sources/modularity.md

 Say we do want to make a specific class for our prey capture data, maybe for the purpose of sharing it, or maybe there is some analysis function that is truly unique to prey capture! who knows?

+Example of making a function using the DLCData class.

 ## On Notebooks...